 The provincial archives holds many sources for genealogy research.
 Consult the following links:

-Visit The Commons website to find a public library in British Columbia.
+Find a public library in British Columbia.
+Visit